MicrosoftDocs/quantum-docs-pr/articles/libraries/machine-learning/load.md

 # Load and classify your own datasets

-In this short tutorial we are going to learn how to load your own dataset to train a classifier model with the QDK.
+In this short tutorial, we are going to learn how to load your own dataset to train a classifier model with the Quantum Development Kit (QDK).

-We highly recommend the use of [JSON files](https://en.wikipedia.org/wiki/JSON) to store the data due to its high compatibility with different frameworks like Python and the .NET ecosystem.
-In particular we recommend to use our template for loading the data, so you can copy-paste the code directly from the samples.
+We highly recommend the use of a standardized serialization format such as [JSON files](https://en.wikipedia.org/wiki/JSON) to store your data.
+Such formats offer high compatibility with different frameworks like Python and the .NET ecosystem.
+In particular, we recommend using our template for loading the data, so that you can copy-paste the code directly from the samples.

 ## Template for loading your datasets

-Suppose we have a training dataset $(x,y)$ of size $N=2$ where each instance $x_i$ of $x$ has three features: $x_{i1}$, $x_{i2}$ and $x_{i3}$.
+Suppose we have a training dataset $(x, y)$ of size $N=2$ where each instance $x_i$ of $x$ has three features: $x_{i1}$, $x_{i2}$ and $x_{i3}$.
 The validation dataset has the same structure.
-Then our `data.json` file would be the following:
+These datsets can be represented by a `data.json` file similar to the following:

 ```json
 {